Logo Futurismo

 Álvaro RP | The transparent waters of the lagoon

-As there is not so much shadow on the islet, make sure to bring some good sunscreen, sunglasses, and a hat.
-Furthermore, please keep in mind water and snacks, as there are no cafés or restaurants on the islet.
+As there is not much shade on the islet, be sure to bring some good sunscreen, sunglasses, and a hat.
+Furthermore, please keep in mind that water and snacks are available, as there are no cafés or restaurants on the islet.

-For more comfort on the rocky ground, bring a thick towel to lay down, as well as water shoes or flip-flops.
+For more comfort on the rocky ground, bring a thick towel to lie down, as well as water shoes or flip-flops.

 If you want to go snorkelling, you can usually find masks and snorkels at the ticket office.
 But we always recommend getting your own, as this is not a guarantee.
 Furthermore, for fun, underwater pictures, get your waterproof camera!